MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 ### How can I request for the mobile app?
 Who publishes the mobile app?

-Once your platform instance is deployed, you can request for the mobile app through our help desk.
-The mobile app must be published from by customers using their own Google Play Store.
+Once your platform instance is deployed, you can request the mobile app through our help desk.
+The mobile app must be published by customers using their own Google Play Store.
 For more information, [**refer here**](../infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md).

 Please note: Community Training comes only with a native app for Android.
 For iOS, we recommend using a mobile browser to access the web app or convert the web app into a native iOS app using [**online tool such as GoNative**](https://gonative.io/).